SPH, SGX and FTSE Russell celebrate 12 years of STI

 The STI tracks the performance of top 30 stocks listed on SGX and is regarded as the benchmark index for the local stock market.
 Today, it is made up of some of the largest and most liquid stocks listed on the bourse.

-The ceremony was graced by Ng Yat Chung, chief executive officer of SPH; Jessie Pak, managing director, Asia of FTSE Russell; and Loh Boon Chye, chief executive officer of SGX, and joined by representatives from the three organisations.
+At the ceremony were Ng Yat Chung, chief executive officer of SPH; Jessie Pak, managing director, Asia, of FTSE Russell; and Loh Boon Chye, chief executive officer of SGX.
+They were joined by representatives from the three organisations.

-The STI has since become a basis for investment products that allows investors to get access to the broad market easily, according to Chris Woods, managing director for governance and policy at FTSE Russell.
+The STI has since become a basis for investment products that allows investors to get access to the broad market easily, said Chris Woods, managing director for governance and policy at FTSE Russell.

-“We work in conjunction with our advisory committee, representatives, partners and we look for methodology changes to take the index from what it used to be, which is a barometer of the stock market used for journalistic purposes, to one that now serves as a sound basis for investment products,” Mr Woods told The Business Times.
+"We work in conjunction with our advisory committee, representatives, partners and we look for methodology changes to take the index from what it used to be, which is a barometer of the stock market used for journalistic purposes, to one that now serves as a sound basis for investment products."

 The indices have also evolved throughout the years, shifting to one that emphasises on data and methodology to reflect changes in the market.

 Said Tim Batho, senior index policy strategist at FTSE Russell: "It's important that the methodology evolve through time.
-Within Singapore, the Reits (real estate investment trust) component has become a very important part of the market and the indices are developed to reflect those sort of changes within the underlying market."
+Within Singapore, the Reits (real estate investment trust) component has become a very important part of the market and the indices are developed to reflect those sort of changes."